Frank St. Marseille: Playing career

 After not being drafted because he was considered too slow for the big leagues, St-Marseille played the early stages of his career starting with the Chatham Maroons.
 During the fall of 1962, he tried out with the Chatham Maroons of the Senior Ontario Hockey Association and made the team; he got 39 points.
 The Maroons then moved to the International Hockey League (1945–2001), and St-Marseille moved with the team.
-He compiled a respectable 64 points in 70 games during the 1963-1964 season.
+He compiled a respectable 64 points in 70 games during the 1963–1964 season.
 The next season Chatham Maroons (IHL) dropped out of the league and St- Marseille was picked up by the Port Huron Flags, in the IHL.
-St-Marseille had three impressive seasons with Port Huron between 1964–67, including winning an International Hockey League playoff title, known as the Turner Cup, in 1966.
-He scored 97, 90 and 118 points for a total of 305 points in only 210 games.
+St-Marseille had three impressive seasons with Port Huron between 1964 and 1967, including winning an International Hockey League playoff title, known as the Turner Cup, in 1966.
+He scored 97, 90, and 118 points for a total of 305 points in only 210 games.

-At this point, he had worked his way through the minors and was coming off the 1967 season with Port Huron; he was named to the league second all-star team and had been signed by the expansion team St. Louis Blues.
+At this point, he had worked his way through the minors and was coming off the 1967 season with Port Huron; he was named to the league's second all-star team and had been signed by the expansion team St. Louis Blues.
 The 1967 NHL expansion opened up a whole new world of opportunities for eager young newcomers, many of whom likely would have taken far different career paths if the league had remained a closed Original Six entity.
 St-Marseille began playing for a minor-league team, the Kansas City Blues, mainly as an affiliate of the St. Louis Blues.
-However, only 11 games in with the team, St-Marseille was called up by Scotty Bowman along with his line mates Gary Sabourin and Terry Crisp.
-Bowman was quoted as saying they "were better than our third line in St. Louis" referring to Frank, Gary and Terry.
+However, only 11 games in with the team, St-Marseille was called up by Scotty Bowman along with his linemates Gary Sabourin and Terry Crisp.
+Bowman was quoted as saying they "were better than our third line in St. Louis" referring to Frank, Gary, and Terry.
 Known as a defensive-minded forward, St-Marseille often played on checking lines that were assigned to play against the opponent's top scoring line.
 Despite this, he still averaged 16 goals per season during a 5-year stretch with St. Louis that saw the Blues reach three straight Stanley Cup finals (losing to the Montreal Canadiens twice and the Boston Bruins).
 He made the 1970 West Division All-Star team playing with great hockey legends such as Bobby Clarke and teammate Jacques Plante, who was the first NHL goaltender to wear a goaltender mask.
-From 1970-72 St-Marseille captained the team.
-He also played on both the penalty killing and power play units for the Blues, had a plus/minus rating of +37 during that 5-year period and sits tied for 6th on the all-time game-tying goals list for the Blues.
+From 1970 to 1972 St-Marseille captained the team.
+He also played on both the penalty killing and power play units for the Blues, had a plus/minus rating of +37 during those 5 years and sits tied for 6th on the all-time game-tying goals list for the Blues.
 In 62 playoff games with the Blues, St- Marseille tallied 19 goals and 24 assists.